MingoMango17/CMSC134-Writeups/Machine_Problem_1/writeup.md

 This execution may or may not work as the memory addresses in GDB compared to being ran directly are different.
 This can be fixed by figuring out the exact memory address.
-There are many ways to do it but the simplest one that we have already done is through GDB and attaching GDB to the process of the program
+There are many ways to do it but the simplest one that we have already done is through GDB and attaching GDB to the process of the program.
+The process of debugging with an attached process is similar.
+First run the vulnerable program with `setarch` and open up another terminal with GDB by attaching to the vulnerable process

 ```sh
 $ setarch $(uname -m) -R ./vuln
 $ gdb -p <process id>
 ```

+To find the process id, use `ps aux`.

 And if this does not work, we can use `gcore` to dump the current memory of a process id and manually find our input